 Integrate a local Microfrontend

-This approach enables hot-reloading of your local micro-frontend: changes you make there are automatically visible in OneCX after the rebuild.
+This approach enables hot-reloading of your locally running micro-frontend: changes you make there are automatically visible in OneCX after the rebuild.
 The best way for fast frontend development.

 Start the local Microfrontend